 Smoking poses a danger to your health in many ways, including the risk of igniting your house.
 While cigarette smoking accounts for only 5 percent of house fires in the entire country, the death rate sits at a whopping 23 percent.
 In most of these cases, the residents smoke while in the bedroom, and something accidentally catches fire after they fall asleep.
 It is safer to avoid smoking altogether, but if you must, do it outside the house where there’s little risk of starting an inferno.

 When it comes to your property, certain safety precautions can be taken to help prevent fires.
-Below are some tips that can help you to prevent a fire.
+Below are some tips that can help you to prevent a fire from happening.

 Electrical and Appliances Safety